Jeebo17/Water-Rats-Tracker/README.md

 ### Usage

 - **Dashboard**: Overview of upcoming sessions and key metrics
-- **Sessions**: View all sessions, filter by status/group, and sign up as instructor
+- **Sessions**: View all sessions, filter by status/group, and sign up as leader
-- **Instructors**: Manage instructor information and view their upcoming sessions
+- **Leaders**: Manage leader information and view their upcoming sessions
 - **Destinations**: Manage venues and their contact information
 - **Finances**: Track costs and payments for sessions